axelarnetwork/evm-cosmos-gmp-sample/README.md

 ## EVM <-> Cosmos General Message Passing Demo

 Axelar supports pass general message from EVM chains to Cosmos chains.
-Axelar confirms the message from a EVM chain and forward the message as memo field via ICS20 packet.
+Axelar confirms the message from a EVM chain, and forward the message as memo field via ICS20 packet.

-It currently support two integration methods:
+It currently supports two integration methods:
 - Native chain: Axelar confirms and forward arbitrary payload to the destination cosmos chian.
 The receiver chain needs to add a middleware and implement a customize handler to decode and process the payload.
-- CosmWasm: The message sender from evm chain needs to encode the payload in Axelar defined schema.
+- CosmWasm: For chains who enabled wasm module, and installed general purpose [ibc hook middleware](https://github.com/osmosis-labs/osmosis/tree/main/x/ibc-hooks), Axelar supports call a Cosmwasm contract from an EVM smart contract.
+The message sender can either encodes the payload in Axelar defined schema .
 Axelar confirms the payload and translates to wasm execute message.
-The receiver chain needs to add a general purpose ibc hook middle, which calls wasm to execute the message.

 This repo contains examples for both native and wasm integration.
 - multi send is a native integration example, it sends token to multiple recipients from evm chain to a cosmos chain.